 Meetings are once a month and take place in Esherick’s 1956 Workshop and features an exclusive look into WEM’s special collections and archives to explore materials related to the month’s book.
 Discussions will be moderated by friend of the museum, WEM board member, and Director of West Chester University Special Collections, Ron McColl, and will feature occasional guest specialists.

 The Imprint program encourages new generations of young artists in the medium of relief printmaking.
-For this year’s Imprint exhibition we introduced the theme of ‘Storytelling.’
-Esherick’s printmaking practice was grounded in storytelling, from the block-printed illustrations that helped tell the stories of other writers to prints centering his own life, family, and friends.
+For this year’s Imprint exhibition we introduced the theme of ‘Rhythms.’
+Much of Esherick’s creative practice was shaped by the actors and dancers who surrounded him.
+He consistently found a way to incorporate that graceful movement into his work, from the Rhythms(1922) woodcut print to his Spiral Library Ladder (1969), and beyond!

 Recognizing the pivotal role that printmaking played in Esherick’s life, we are delighted to once again highlight young artists who represent the future of this powerful medium, with Imprint.
 We were once again astounded by the skill and creativity of the submissions and send a huge thank you to all the art teachers and students who shared their work with us!

-The Lunchroom by Bella Meltzer of Abington Senior High School
+Geocentrism by Brandon Bacordo of Abington Senior High School

 Everything Else